Managing Backed-Up Data

 - In the Keep retrieved data available for field, specify the number of days for which you want to keep the data available for restore operations.

 The data will be available during the day when the retrieval finishes plus the specified number of days.
-Each day starts at 12 AM and ends at 11:59 PM (in your appliance time zone).
-For example, if the data retrieval finished at 3 PM, June 6, and the number of days is set to 1, the data will be available till 11:59 PM, June 7.
+Each day starts at 12 AM (UTC) and ends at 11:59 PM (UTC).
+For example, if the data retrieval finished at 3 PM (UTC), June 6, and the number of days is set to 1, the data will be available till 11:59 PM (UTC), June 7.